justone/docs.pmb.io/docs/getting_started.md

 # Getting RabbitMQ

 All messages flow through a RabbitMQ server.
-However, almost none of the advanced feathers are used.
+However, almost none of RabbitMQ's advanced features are used.
 Instead, a single topic exchange is created, each connection gets its own queue, and all connections get all messages.

-The necessary configuration is:
+The necessary setup is:

 1. A username and password. (e.g. jimbob/supersecret)
 2. Permission for the user to $username-\* for configure, write, and read. (e.g. jimbob-\*)